- Name calling like “stupid” or “b*tch” are signs you are not fighting fairly

 Learning a new way to communicate is difficult.
 Learning not to take things personally can be really hard if you tend to take things other people say and do personally.
 If you or your partner, or both of you, tend toward uncontrollable anger or violence when arguing, it may not be emotionally safe to do this on your own.
 Therapists and counselors who offer couples and marriage counseling can help you both by giving you a safe place to talk about tough subjects, as well as helping to give you both perspective on your behavior.
 While you might not be open to your partner telling you that you are defensive, you are likely going to listen to a therapist who tells you that you are defensive.

 Seeking help does not mean that your relationship is doomed or that there is anything wrong with it, it simply means that the two of you need help in getting to where you want to be as a couple.

 Stacey is a therapist in the Jackson, MS area.
 She offers couples counseling to couples who need some guidance sorting through what is going on in their relationship.
-If you are interested in scheduling an appointment with Stacey at the Grace Christian Counseling Center in Canton, MS or Vicksburg, MS please call the office 601-636-5703 or use the contact form for questions.
+If you are interested in scheduling an appointment with Stacey at the Grace Christian Counseling Center in Canton, MS or Vicksburg, MS please call to schedule an appointment or use the contact form for questions.